BScPT, MAnimSt, CAFCI, CCRT

-When Sue is not working, she can be found training her new Golden Retriever puppy – ‘Jane’, or running, road biking, swimming, or skate skiing with her fiancé Steve.
+When Sue is not working, she can be found out walking her Golden Retriever – ‘Jane’, or running, road biking, swimming, or skate skiing with her husband Steve.

 Margaret graduated from the School of Physiotherapy at the University of Saskatchewan, Saskatoon in 1970 and has worked continuously in the field of physiotherapy in both hospital and private settings in Saskatchewan, Alberta, and British Columbia.
 Margaret’s primary interest resides in the area of orthopedics and craniomandibular dysfunction, which has led her to attend numerous post graduate courses and intensive training (over 3500 hours to date) in orthopedics ,TMJ dysfunction, manual therapy, and craniosacral therapy in the last 25 years.
 Margaret has been in private practice in the field of human physiotherapy in Alberta since 1981, both as clinic owner as well as a consultant physiotherapist.